BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 Catalina 10.15.7 - Everthing works, except Sleep mode and some minor issue with USB3.
 On-board audio with AppleALC, full CPU Power Management.
 USB3 at full speed for attached storage device.
 Other USB3 attaching perepherals, however, is a hit-or-miss (leaving device connected during booting may help).

-Big Sur 11.5.1 - Similar to Catalina, but USB3 ports is practically non-funcional (adding a compatible USB3 card would be a solution).
-Also, CPU Power Management is broken since 11.3+.
-Thus, you would need to disable SSDT_CPUPM.aml, until new pacthes are available.
+Big Sur 11.5.2 - Similar to Catalina, but USB3 ports is practically non-funcional (adding a compatible USB3 card would be a solution).
+Also, CPU Power Management is broken with DUAL CPU configurations.
+Single CPU still working.
+Thus, for Dual CPUs setup, you would need to disable SSDT_CPUPM.aml, until new pacthes are available.

 **Post-install:**